 Within no time, the vineyard was looking like its old self again and I didn’t hurt myself or the tractor.
 The weeds were defeated and we reclaimed the field!
 Our wonderful mother even took some time out of her day to enjoy the glories of vintner work.
-At one point, both parents were on tractors and probably wondering just what in the world their sons have got themselves into.
-Ah, family!

 We enjoyed 7 months of service from the grow tubes, but it was time to remove them.
 Some people choose to leave them on for a full year (or until the vines reach the bottom wire of a trellis) but from what we were told and from our reading, it is best to take the tubes off a few weeks prior to freezing temperatures.
 This allows for the vines to acclimate to the colder weather and harden off during the dormant winter months.
 With adequate sunshine, the grow tubes can still provide for a lovely and warm greenhouse effect for the vines and they tend to maintain their softness.
 Subsequent hard winters will then come along and decimate them.
 So, it is best to let them experience the hard times early on and toughen up for the long life ahead of them, and once again, I feel like we are raising 1,000 kids.